kcubeterm/kcubeterm/README.md

 ## About Krishna Kanhaiya

-He is a 17 year guy who want to become a neurologist.
+He is a 17 year guy who want to become a neurologist and a guy who create and host me in his brain.

 Age: 17